datanomica/Lightweight-distilbert-pytorch-text-classification-pretraining-and-finetuning/README.md

-# Lightweight distilbert pytorch text classification pretraining and finetuning
+# Lightweight distilbert pytorch shopping receipts text classification pretraining and finetuning

 Pretraining language model and fine-tuning on a downstream text classification task with transformers and pytorch